benhg/JULIA-Take-2/README.md

 3. If we run out of memory trying to do step 2, repeat it but only using one sample at a time, to create 22 sets of outputs
 4. Examine the results and decide next steps.

-Currently, we are at step 2, and not having memory problems yet.
+Currently, we are at step 4, and not having memory problems yet.

+The next step we have is to create a summary.
+Ultimately, we want something that predicts which sequences (not samples, but sequences within the samples) are having index hopping.
+But first, we will create some summary statistics.
+See `generate_summary.py` for details.

 ## Notes